AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-nodejs-mongodb-app.md

 In your MEAN.js repository, open _config/env/production.js_.

 In the `db` object, replace the value of `uri` as shown in the following example.
-Be sure to also replace the two _&lt;cosmosdb_name>_ placeholders with your Cosmos DB database name, and the _&lt;primary_master_key>_ placeholder with the key you copied in the previous step.
+Be sure to also replace the two _&lt;cosmosdb_name>_ placeholders with your DocumentDb database name, and the _&lt;primary_master_key>_ placeholder with the key you copied in the previous step.

 ```javascript
 db: {